TOWN TRAUMA : ERIC LAROCCA'S BURNT SPARROW VOLUME 1: WE ARE ALWAYS TENDER WITH OUR DEAD

 - 2 min read

-We Are Always Tender With Our Dead, the fist book in what will be The Burnt Sparrow trilogy, became my first encounter with horror writer Eric LaRocca.
+We Are Always Tender with Our Dead, the first book in what will be The Burnt Sparrow trilogy, became my first encounter with horror writer Eric LaRocca.
 I found him to be an author who challenges the reader; not because of the gruesome and graphic violence (Larocca provides a forward to both explain and warn of the content), but because of the way he deals with thematics.
-He aims to have you feel them than interpret them.
+He aims to have you feel them rather than interpret them.
 While he uses the idea of trauma, a trope so often used now, it gets pushback from many of the genre's critics, he examines it as both a communal and personal experience and how those two forms relate to one another.

 LaRocca weaves his story from different perspectives and styles.
 We get the idea of Burnt Sparrow's Dark history through dialogue in the prose and different articles, We get an idea how it affects the town as a collective and how that collective effects individuals like Rupert and Gladys.
 He employs the discovery of a journal that gives us an understanding of one of the most heinous characters, that enlightens but keeps us off balance.
 The writer is wonderful keeping us guessing.
 He also keeps us at a distance that no less conjures emotions in us like a Stanley Kubrick film .